 About the QM Rubric

-The QM Rubric reflects current research finding and national standards of best practice in online learning.
-The rubric consists of a set of 8 general standards with 43 specific standards used to evaluate the design of online and blended courses.
+The 6th Edition of the QM Rubric was just released!
+QM Rubric reflects current research finding and national standards of best practice in online learning.
+The rubric consists of a set of 8 general standards with 4 specific standards used to evaluate the design of online and blended courses.

 - Course Overview and Introduction